openstack/ci-log-processing/doc/source/index.rst

-Openstack CI Log Processing
+OpenStack CI Log Processing
 ===========================

-This documentation covers the installation and maintenance of the Openstack CI Log Processing system.
+This documentation covers the installation and maintenance of the OpenStack CI Log Processing system.

 Security policy
 ---------------

-If you find or suspect a security issue with any Openstack CI Log Processing services, please inform the administrators via email at service-incident@lists.opendev.org.
+If you find or suspect a security issue with any OpenStack CI Log Processing services, please inform the administrators via email at service-incident@lists.opendev.org.